akimd/vcsn/doc/weightsets.rst

   std::string format(const value_t v) const;
   std::ostream& print(std::ostream& o, const value_t v) const;

-Implementations of weight-sets with a complex storage type may decide to receive them as `const value_t&` and emit them as `const value_t&` instead of the above pass-by-copy specifications.
+Implementations of weight sets with a complex storage type may decide to receive them as `const value_t&` and emit them as `const value_t&` instead of the above pass-by-copy specifications.